Nikol Pashinyan: Premiership

-2020 Nagorno-Karabakh war
+Second Nagorno-Karabakh War

-Following the 2020 Nagorno-Karabakh war, Pashinyan signed a ceasefire agreement that returned Armenian-occupied territories surrounding Nagorno-Karabakh to de facto Azerbaijani control.
+Following the Second Nagorno-Karabakh War, Pashinyan signed a ceasefire agreement that returned Armenian-occupied territories surrounding Nagorno-Karabakh to de facto Azerbaijani control.
 This led to protests accusing Pashinyan of being a traitor and calls for his resignation by a number of prominent political figures.
+In a speech on 10 November, Aliyev mocked Pashinyan by saying Nə oldu Paşinyan? ("What happened Pashinyan?"), which became an Internet meme in Azerbaijan and Turkey.

 Pashinyan's government was criticized for providing minimal commitment to the war effort.
-For over a month after the war started, the Armenian war had not been fully mobilized.
+For over a month after the war started, the Armenian military had not been fully mobilized.
 Armenia's military doctrine requires that Armenian forces being near-fully mobilized within 48 hours in case of war.

-Movses Hakobyan, the former chief of the General Staff of the Armenian Army, accused Pashinyan of hindering the army's buildup process for the war, replacing Armenian army reverses with volunteer detachments, and appointing incompetent generals to leadership positions.
+Movses Hakobyan, the former chief of the General Staff of the Armenian Army, accused Pashinyan of hindering the army's buildup process for the war, replacing Armenian army reserves with volunteer detachments, and appointing incompetent generals to leadership positions.
 Hakobyan stated the Azerbaijani forces had made no advancements for the first three days, but eventually broke the line of contact due to Pashinyan sending a lack of supplies.

 Hetq journalist Edik Baghdasaryan had criticized Pashinyan's government for doing nothing to prepare for the war despite it being known Azerbaijani troops had been gathering along the border several months before their attack.

 On 28 December, Armenian parliament member Naira Zohrabyan called Pashinyan a traitor who surrendered Artsakh and betrayed Armenia.
 The following day, parliament voted to remove Zohrabyan as chair of the Human Rights Committee.

 During the protests following the 2020 Karabakh ceasefire agreement, the National Security Service (NSS) claimed that it foiled an assassination attempt on Pashinyan, uncovering the illegal acquisition and storage of weapons and explosives intended for the attempt.
-4 individuals, including ex-NSS head and MP Artur Vanetsyan were arrested in connection to the purported attempt, but later released.
+Four individuals, including ex-NSS head and MP Artur Vanetsyan were arrested in connection to the purported attempt, but later released.

 On 25 February 2021, the Chief of the General Staff of the Armenian Armed Forces Onik Gasparyan and more than 40 other high-ranking officers demanded Pashinyan's resignation, accusing Pashinyan of misrule and incompetence.
 The declaration, which Pashinyan described as a coup attempt, causing a political crisis that ended with Gasparyan's dismissal.